Was Russia behind the coup in Mali? | DW | 26.08.2020

 In the wake of Mali's political crisis, there are reports suggesting that the junta leaders were trained in Russia and have ties with the Kremlin.
-Meanwhile, the US has suspended military ties with Mali.
+Meanwhile, the United States has suspended military ties with Mali.

-Colonel Malick Diaw and Sadio Camara believed to be the chief architects of the August 18 coup d'etat, spent a yearlong in Russia at the Higher Military College in Moscow.
+Colonel Malick Diaw and Sadio Camara, believed to be the chief architects of the August 18 coup d'etat, spent a year in Russia at the Higher Military College in Moscow.

 Read more: Mali coup: ECOWAS, junta transition talks end without deal

-Emmanuel Dupuy, a defense, security, and armament consultant at the Institute of Prospective and Security in Europe IPSE, told DW that Colonel Malick Diaw was even confined in Russia in September 2019.

-"Moreover, it may be recalled that of the five members of the G5 Sahel (Mauritania, Chad, Burkina Faso, Mali, Niger), four of the countries have signed defense agreements with Russia."

-Keita's reign which began after another coup in 2012, coincided with establishing a French peacekeeping mission, and the Kremlin may have been trying to get rid of France in West African countries where Paris has a stronghold and influence.
+Keita's time in office, which began in 2013 after a coup in 2012 ousted Amadou Toumani Toure, coincided with establishing a French peacekeeping mission, and the Kremlin may have been trying to tussle with France in West African countries where Paris has a stronghold and influence.

 "It's difficult for me to judge how reliable this information is because Moscow has said nothing about it," Russian expert Irina Filatova, Research Professor at the Higher School of Economics in Moscow, told DW.
 She noted that the Kremlin and Mali have established strong ties and Russia has been supplying some military equipment to Mali.

-IBK, as they call him in Mali, is unpopular in his country, but has been an essential ally for the West — precisely France — in the fight against jihadists in the Sahel.
+IBK, as they call him in Mali, is unpopular in his country, but has been an essential ally for the West — particularly France — in the fight against jihadis in the Sahel.

-Apart from the alleged Moscow training — the Malian putschist leaders got training from the United States and Germany, according to AFRICOM.
+Apart from the alleged Moscow training, the Malian putschist leaders got training from the United States and Germany, according to the United States Africa Command (AFRICOM).

 "The mutiny act in Mali is strongly condemned and inconsistent with US military training and education," Kelly Cahalan, Media Operations Branch Chief for AFRICOM, told DW.